-Judge tells Tesla, SEC to justify lawsuit deal before settling
+Judge tells Tesla, SEC to justify settlement of fraud lawsuit

-(Reuters) - A New York district court judge has asked Tesla Inc Chief Executive Officer Elon Musk and U.S. Securities and Exchange Commission to provide a joint statement by Oct.
-11 before approving the recent settlement.
+(Reuters) - A New York district court judge has asked Tesla Inc Chief Executive Officer Elon Musk and the U.S. Securities and Exchange Commission to provide a joint statement by Oct.
+11, explaining why their settlement should be approved.

-Judge Alison Nathan said it was a regular practice at the Southern District of New York Court to have the parties submit a joint letter explaining why the court should approve a proposed consent judgment.
+Judge Alison Nathan said it was a regular practice at the Southern District of New York Court to ask for a joint statement.

-Tesla and Musk have agreed to pay $20 million each to the financial regulator under a settlement for a securities fraud lawsuit related to Musk’s Aug.
-7 tweet about taking the electric car maker private, in which he said he had funding “secured”.
+Tesla and Musk have agreed to pay $20 million each to the regulator under a settlement for a securities fraud lawsuit related to Musk’s Aug.
+7 tweet about taking the electric carmaker private, in which he said he had funding “secured”.

 As part of the settlement, Musk will also step down as the company’s chairman but remain chief executive.

+The SEC charged Musk with misleading investors with the tweet, saying it had no basis in fact.

 “The Court has a duty to ensure the proposed consent judgment is “fair and reasonable”, Judge Nathan wrote in the order, numbered 18-cv-08865-AJN.

-Tesla did not immediately respond to request for comment.
+The SEC and Tesla did not immediately respond to request for comment.

-(This version of the story has been refiled to add dropped words in third paragraph)
+Separately, the company said it would publicly release accident figures for its vehicles on a quarterly basis.

-Reporting by Sonam Rai in Bengaluru; editing by Patrick Graham
+Reporting by Sonam Rai in Bengaluru; editing by Patrick Graham and Anil D'Silva